 Text, images and the VStack, essential to create the bases of our applications in SwiftUI

-In this post, we are going to continue working on creating our applications in SwiftUI; previously we talked a little about SwiftUI, which is Apple's new framework to create our applications in a declarative way; In other words, SwiftUI is Google's Flutter but in the best Apple style:
+In this post, we are going to continue working on creating our applications in SwiftUI; previously, we talked a bit about SwiftUI, which is Apple's new framework for creating our applications declaratively; in other words, SwiftUI is Google's Flutter but in Apple's best style:

-In addition to this, we saw what is the environment that we must use to develop our first apps, which has been xCode 11 from iOS 13, some examples of lists, foreach, etc. to get used to its syntax, its form of organization and some resources to get started with SwiftUI.
+In addition to this, we saw the environment we must use to develop our first apps, which is Xcode 11 starting from iOS 13, some examples of lists, foreach, etc., to get used to its syntax, its organization, and some resources to start working with SwiftUI.

-In summary Swiftui is a simple declarative interface with which we can build our interfaces in the Apple ecosystem.
+In short, SwiftUI is a simple declarative interface with which we can build our interfaces in the Apple ecosystem.

 Creating a basic app with SwiftUI

-Today we are going to start creating a fairly simple app which consists of some texts, a central image and a container element to place all this and we are going to create a text, for that we use the Text struct:
+Let's start creating a fairly simple app which consists of some texts, a central image, and a container element to place all this, and we're going to create a text; for that, we use the struct Text:

 import SwiftUI